 5.1 Reverifying Employment Authorization for Current Employees

-- Enter the last name, first name and middle initial from the original Form I-9 at the top of Section 2 leaving the Citizenship/Immigration Status field blank (only for those using Section 3 of a new form);
+- Enter the employee’s full name from the original Form I-9 at the top of Section 2.

-When completing the Form I-9 using a computer, you must enter the last name, first name and middle initial from the original Form I-9 at the top of Section 3.
+- Enter the employee’s full name from the original Form I-9 at the top of Section 3.

-Note: Reverification is never required for U.S. citizens and noncitizen nationals.
-Do not reverify the following documents after they expire: U.S. passports, U.S. passport cards, Alien Registration Receipt Cards/Permanent Resident Cards (Form I-551), and List B documents.
+Reverification is never required for U.S. citizens or noncitizen nationals.
+Reverification is also never required when the following documents expire: U.S. passports, U.S. passport cards, Form I-551 (Alien Registration Receipt Cards/Permanent Resident Cards, which are also known as Green Cards), and List B documents.